toehunterr/guides/src/content/docs/games/Quake Live/install plugins.md

 ---
-title: Quake Live Install Plugins
+title: How To Install Plugins On Your Quake Live Server
 description: Learn how to install plugins your Quake Live server using MinQLX.
 sidebar:
   label: Install Plugins